Best Practices For Client And Pet Fields

 Have As Few Required Fields As Possible

-It’s best to only make a field required if the field is for information that is both absolutely necessary for you to have and that applies to all clients or pets.
-Most clients will fill out every field that applies to them regardless of whether or not the field is required, but some clients will skip required fields that don’t apply to them and then become confused when they’re not able to save the rest of the information they entered.
+It’s best only to make a field required if the field is for information that is absolutely necessary for you to have and that applies to all clients or pets.
+Most clients will fill out every field that applies to them regardless of whether or not the field is required, but some clients will skip required fields that don’t apply to them and then become confused when they’re unable to save the rest of the information they entered.

 Don’t Use Yes/No Fields When You Need More Information

 The best use of Yes/No fields is for questions that only need a Yes or No answer.
 If you will have a follow-up question to the Yes or No question, it’s simpler just to use a text box or text area that covers both questions, so clients can leave it blank if it doesn’t apply to them.

 Put Pet Care Instructions In Client Fields Instead Of Pet Fields

 For clients with multiple pets, being able to enter one set of pet care instructions is typically easier than having to enter instructions for each individual pet, especially when the instructions are the same or similar for all pets.
 Having all pet care instructions in one place will also make it easier for you and your staff to find the information when you’re at a visit.

 Include A “Notes” Text Area As Both A Client Field And Pet Field

 Clients may have additional information that you need to know about their pets or home that doesn’t fit into any of your other fields.